-Nothing we have heard so far about royal women would lead us to believe that they were religious.
+Nothing we have heard so far about royal women would lead us to believe that they were especially religious.
+In fact, they are not mentioned in that regard at all.
+And it is still up to debate how and in what manner women participated in the Jewish religion in the past.
 There were many rules women were to follow and sacrifices they were to make and a court in the Temple was called the Women’s Court so they could perform their duties and not contaminate the others.
-But, perhaps a clue can be found that might indicate a woman’s degree of religion…by hints like this…this quote from the mother of five high priest about her hair:
+But perhaps a clue can be found that might indicate a woman’s degree of religion…by hints like this…this quote is from the mother of five high priest about her hair:

 The hair was regarded by the Rabbis as so powerful an augmentation of beauty that married women were recommended to hide it…(T)he Talmud relates the following: Ḳimhit, the mother of seven sons who successively held the office of high priest, was once asked by what merit of hers she was so blessed in her sons.
 “Because,” said she, “the beams of my house have never seen my hair” (Yoma 47a). www.jewishencyclopedia.com

-Perfection for a woman was to keep her hair covered, of course.
+Perfection for a woman was to keep her hair covered by some kind of mantle perhaps.
 But royal Jewish women, in particular, copied Roman women to some extent and kept their hair braided and uncovered with any manner of curls in front and even a ringlet or two trailing down.
 There are several statues of Queen Bernice daughter of Agrippa I in Roman museums.
-They all show her with her hair firmly braided and uncovered…though probably with a mantle for out of doors.
+They all show her with her hair firmly braided and uncovered….

-So we can add royal women to list of those allowed to wear their heads uncovered; virgins, new brides, and fallen royal women.
+So we can add royal women to list of those allowed to wear their heads uncovered, virgins, new brides, prostitutes, and royal women.

 But then Josephus relates a story about Bernice and her hair that changes the picture yet again.
-It takes place after the death of James.
+It takes place after the death of James in ca 62 CE.
 Tensions in Jerusalem grew ever more tense.
 Roman soldiers in the city began to kill citizens at random.
 Bernice tried to reach Florus the Procurator (ca 65 A.D.) to beg “him to leave off these slaughters.”

 Now she dwelt then at Jerusalem in order to perform a vow which she had made to God; for it is usual with those that had been either afflicted with a distemper, or with any other distresses, to make vows; and for thirty days before they are to offer their sacrifices, to abstain from wine, and to shave the hair of their head.
 Which things Bernice was now performing, and stood barefoot before Florus’s tribunal, and besought him [to spare the Jews].
 Yet could she neither have reverence paid to her, nor could she escape without some danger of being slain herself… Wars of the Jews II.XV.1